 For more information, visit Norwegian Cruise Line's Frequently Asked Questions about cruising to Cuba.

+This article has been updated as of January 2019 to include new Cuba travel guidelines and new Cuba itineraries.
 A valid passport is required for all guests to travel to Cuba.
 We recommend guests review the passport requirements of travel to Cuba from their home country and that the expiration of your passport be greater than six months from the date of your voyage.
 All guests must have a valid passport book for travel.
 A passport card will not be accepted.